 I blame Jon Ronson.
 There I was, a bored 26-year-old on a Sunday evening in late April 2001, lamenting the fact that TV was typically shit (before I truly appreciated Countryfile and The Antiques Roadshow), when I half-arsedly flicked to Channel 4 to watch something called The Secret Rulers of the World.

-Alone in my room, before the distracting advent of social television viewing, and without the Internet sitting in the palm of my hand, I was utterly enthralled.
+Alone in my room before the distracting advent of social television viewing, and without the Internet sitting in the palm of my hand, I was utterly enthralled.
 It’s how we used to watch TV, remember?
 When the credits rolled on episode one – The Legend of Ruby Ridge – I dashed downstairs to tell my mum what I’d just watched, breathlessly informing her that the world isn’t how we imagine it to be.
-We’re being controlled by a shadowy cabal of international bankers!
+We’re being controlled by a mysterious, shadowy elite!
 We’re heading for a fascist world government!
-She humoured me just long enough to briefly look up from the pages of Hello!.
+She humoured me just long enough to briefly look up from the pages of Hello! magazine.